Type it. Speak it. Scan it. Understand it naturally.

 Choose country and relationship tone

-Pick Colombia, Peru, or Brazil.
+Pick Mexico, Peru, Colombia, or Brazil.
 Then choose safe, warm, romantic, professional, or close-friend slang.

 Get the translation with context